facebook/react-native-website/docs/debugging.md

 > If you're using Create React Native App or Expo CLI, this is configured for you already.

-On iOS devices, open the file [`RCTWebSocketExecutor.mm`](https://github.com/facebook/react-native/blob/main/packages/react-native/React/CoreModules/RCTWebSocketExecutor.mm) and change "localhost" to the IP address of your computer, then select "Debug JS Remotely" from the Developer Menu.
+On iOS devices, open the file [`RCTWebSocketExecutor.mm`](https://github.com/facebook/react-native/blob/main/packages/react-native/React/CoreModules/RCTWebSocketExecutor.mm) and change "localhost" to the IP address of your computer, then select "Debug JS Remotely" from the Dev Menu.

 On Android 5.0+ devices connected via USB, you can use the [`adb` command line tool](http://developer.android.com/tools/help/adb.html) to setup port forwarding from the device to your computer:

 `adb reverse tcp:8081 tcp:8081`

-Alternatively, select "Dev Settings" from the Developer Menu, then update the "Debug server host for device" setting to match the IP address of your computer.
+Alternatively, select "Settings" from the Dev Menu, then update the "Debug server host for device" setting to match the IP address of your computer.

 > If you run into any issues, it may be possible that one of your Chrome extensions is interacting in unexpected ways with the debugger.
 Try disabling all of your extensions and re-enabling them one-by-one until you find the problematic extension.